History of the United Kingdom during the First World War: Regional conditions

 Stephen Badsey argues that in 1914, Great Britain (excluding Ireland) was the most homogeneous and settled society of any of the major powers.
 He states that the population was almost entirely literate and first language English Speakers.
 Christianity was almost universal and religious discrimination limited.
 The distinctive cultural identity of Scotland and Wales accepted but often passed over in the language of the time.
 He also argues that:

 The War had a profound influence upon rural areas, as the U-boat blockade required the government to take full control of the food chain, as well as agricultural labour.
 Cereal production was a high priority, and the Corn Production Act 1917 guaranteed prices, regulated wage rates, and required farmers to meet efficiency standards.
 The government campaigned heavily for turning marginal land into cropland.
 The Women's Land Army brought in 23,000 young women from the towns and cities to milk cows, pick fruit and otherwise replace the men who joined the services.
 More extensive use of tractors and machinery also replaced farm labourers.
 However, there was a shortage of both men and horses on the land by late 1915.
-County War Agricultural Executive Committees reported that the continued removal of men was undercutting food production because of the farmers' belief that operating a farm required a set number of men and horses.
+County war agricultural executive committees reported that the continued removal of men was undercutting food production because of the farmers' belief that operating a farm required a set number of men and horses.

 Kenneth Morgan argues that, "the overwhelming mass of the Welsh people cast aside their political and industrial divisions and threw themselves into the war with gusto."
 Intellectuals and ministers actively promoted the war spirit.
-With 280,000 men enrolled in the services (14% of the population), the proportionate effort in Wales outstripped both England and Scotland.
-However Adrian Gregory points out that the Welsh coal miners, while officially supporting the war effort, refused the government request to cut short their vacation time.
+Initially, early recruitment rates were somewhat lower than in urban areas of England with smaller populations.
+Later, with 280,000 men enrolled in the services (14% of the population), the proportionate effort in Wales outstripped both England and Scotland.
+Adrian Gregory points out that the Welsh coal miners, while officially supporting the war effort, refused the government request to cut short their holiday time.
 After some debate, the miners agreed to extend the working day.